WANT A MORE MEANINGFUL USU CONNECTIONS EXPERIENCE?

 How to apply?

 Incoming Freshmen must apply to participate in this course; only 36 will be selected to participate.
 Applicants must fill out the online application form in order to be considered for the course.
 On the application, students will rank three topic areas that will determine the team they're part of for the session.
-Applications are reviewed on a first-come, first-serve basis and are due by 12:00pm (MST) on June 30.
-Selected applicants will be informed via email the first week of July and given instructions on how to register and pay the course fee.
+Applications are reviewed on a first-come, first-serve basis and are due by July 21.
+Selected applicants will be informed via email and given instructions on how to register and pay the course fee.

 What will you do?